 Campus Based - Visit Website

-CUNY Lehman College's BS to DNP program features a Pediatric Nurse Practitioner concentration designed for bachelor's-prepared nurses transitioning to doctoral-level practice.
-This campus-based program requires a BSN with a 3.2 GPA, current national certification, and at least one year of advanced practice nursing experience.
-The 39-credit curriculum focuses on pediatric advanced practice, healthcare leadership, and evidence-based clinical methodologies.
-No entrance exam is required for this doctoral pathway.
+Lehman College's BS to DNP program with a Pediatric Nurse Practitioner concentration prepares baccalaureate-prepared nurses for advanced practice.
+This campus-based program requires a BSN degree with a 3.2 GPA, current national certification, and at least one year of Advanced Practice Nurse experience.
+The 39-credit curriculum focuses on advanced nursing practice, healthcare leadership, evidence-based practice, and pediatric specialization.
+Application requirements include transcripts, three letters of reference, a personal statement, and a nursing essay.
+No entrance exam is required for this doctoral pathway program.

 • Campus-based program